4ngelica/4ngelica/README.md

 ### Hi there 👋

+My name is Angélica, but you can call me Angel :information_desk_person:.
+I'm from Brazil and I'm a mechatronics engineering student :wrench:.
+I've been studying front-end development since I discovered this huge universe of creating pretty and functional things :two_hearts:.
+I'm here to learn and share.
+I would like to produce a lot of content here and contribute to the open source community.

 <!--
 **4ngelica/4ngelica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.